ApiLogicServer/Docs/docs/index.md

 - [Thomas Pollet](https://www.linkedin.com/in/pollet/), for SAFRS, SAFRS-react-admin, and invaluable design partnership
 - Tyler Band, for leadership on security
+- [dbvis](https://www.dbvis.com), for a complimentary license in support of this open source project
 - [Marelab](https://marmelab.com/en/), for [react-admin](https://marmelab.com/react-admin/)
 - Armin Ronacher, for Flask
 - Mike Bayer, for SQLAlchemy